Trust us – these are the 8 best curling wands for thick hair in that create lasting and effortlessly bouncy results

 Reviewed by: Amelia Yeomans

 BaByliss has yet another candidate I rank among the best curling tongs for thick hair: the 9000 Cordless Waving Wand.
-Particularly great for those who need or want to style on the go or who don't want to be limited to styling in close proximity to a wall socket, this cordless curler makes for easy and fuss-free styling wherever, whenever.
-When testing the tools, I found this was noticeably shorter compared to others, but the thick barrel is more than sizeable enough to wrap each strand around it.
-It is admittedly slightly heavy, but using it isn’t too much of a strenuous task – in fact, it gives the curler a kind of luxe feel.
+Particularly great for those who want to style on the go or who don't want to be limited to being in close proximity to a wall socket, this cordless curler makes for easy and fuss-free styling wherever, whenever.
+While testing, I found this was noticeably shorter than other tools, but the thick barrel is more than big enough to wrap each strand around it.
+This tool is admittedly on the heavy side, but using it isn’t too much of a strenuous task – in fact, this weightiness gives the curler a kind of luxe feel.

 In terms of ease of use and results, it's also touted as one of the best curling irons for fine hair, and I loved how quickly I could form curls with this tool and how well they lasted throughout the day.
 The downside?
 It does require recharging after about 40 minutes of use on the maximum heat setting.
 This is fine if your hair doesn't take long to style, but for those of us with very thick and long hair, this may not be enough time, so it's worth bearing in mind.